peter-he01/Network-Anaylsis-Journey-to-the-West-/README.md

 # Network-Anaylsis-Journey-to-the-West-

-Project on analysis of character networks of the novel "Journey to the West"
+Project on analysis of character and event networks for the novel "Journey to the West"

-# Complete Final Project
+## Final Project Report

-# Text Files
+## Text Files

+## Python Code

+## Gephi Files